 - Middle section:

-- View the design of your API, and click Edit to modify.
+- View the design of the API, and click Edit to modify.

 - Bottom section:

-- View a summary of the implementations for your API.
+- View a summary of the implementations for the API.

 The API Details options menu is shown below.